Yoast/wordpress-seo/readme.txt

 * Fixes a bug where filtering the OpenGraph and Twitter image to a URL containing ampersands would lead to encoding issues.
 * Fixes a bug where HTML tags in the `og:description` meta tag would be displayed encoded instead of being removed completely.
 * Fixes a bug where the sitemap `image:loc` URLs containing ampersands would lead to encoding issues.
+* Fixes a bug where notices would show an abnormally large heading in Yoast SEO Premium page.

 Other: